kedmahamelberg-ai/kedmahamelberg/_posts/2010-02-05-post-quote.md

 ---
-title: "Post: Quote"
+title: "Quote Post"
+date: 2010-02-05
+layout: post
-categories:
+categories: [blog]
-  - Blog
-tags:
+tags: [quote, readability]
-  - Post Formats
-  - quote
 ---

 > Only one thing is impossible for God: To find any sense in any copyright law on the planet.